cjnevin/CleanArchitecture/README.md

 - **Example** (no asynchronous events, everything returns immediately)
 - **RxExample** (asynchronous, RxSwift, RxCocoa, Action)

-The workspaces are comprised of 5 main frameworks with each service having an additional framework and each platform having an additional app.
+The workspaces are comprised of 4 main frameworks with each service having an additional framework and each platform having an additional app.

-**Note:** These are just concepts and there is the possibility of combining some of these concepts into singular frameworks such as combining `Service` and `DataTransformer`.
-Or treating `DataProvider` and `Service` as the same thing.

-## Entity (Framework)
+## Model (Framework)
 Defines common object structure.

 Examples: `Location`, `User`, `UserList`